 Work as an author or editor for following companies, with compensation as listed:

 - UpToDate, receiving compensation for authorship.

 Suresh G. Nair, MD

 With clinical expertise in melanoma, kidney cancer and immunotherapy, Dr. Nair’s focus is to provide the highest-quality cancer care, including standard and research treatments.
 He leads a variety of clinical trials at Lehigh Valley Health Network (LVHN) to provide leading-edge options to patients.
-He leads the high dose interleukin-2 program at LVHN for advanced melanoma and kidney cancer.
-Dr. Nair started the hematology/oncology fellowship at LVHN and served as the initial program director.
+Dr. Nair started the hematology/oncology fellowship at LVHN and served as the initial program director, and remains on core faculty.
 He is a member of the American Board of Internal Medicine Medical Oncology Board.

 Dr. Nair has been a site principal investigator in the National Cancer Institute (NCI) Cooperative Group Program for over 25 years and was the first Chair of the NCI Early Phase Central IRB.
 He has been a site principal investigator of over 40 T-cell checkpoint inhibitor trials at the Lehigh Valley Cancer Institute.

 Dr. Nair received his medical degree from Jefferson Medical College.
 He completed his residency at Geisinger Medical Center and his fellowship at the University of Pittsburgh.

 As of May 2018, Dr. Nair reported the following external relationships:

 Funding for clinical trial support accrual, paid to Lehigh Valley Health Network, from the following companies: